Itheum/architecture-diagrams/live_whitepaper.md

 This demo video shows you an example of the end-user portal for OKPulse (https://www.youtube.com/watch?v=ITONnseBFV4)

-The end-user portal allows the user (data creator) to link their Ethereum, Polygon, BSC, Avalanche (or other supported Blockchain) account to their Itheum platform account.
+The end-user portal allows the user (data creator) to link their Elrond, Ethereum, Polygon, BSC, Avalanche (or other supported Blockchain) account to their Itheum platform account.
 Once they have done this they can then use the Data DEX to load the raw datasets they have generated and put them up for sale.

 As the data collected via an Itheum program/application is **fully structured and outcome-oriented**, for example — Red Heart Challenge data is centered around the self-management of Cardiovascular disease management and OKPulse is around the proactive monitoring of Employee health and wellness issues — it is very valuable for a data buyer/consumer who wants to align analytics discovery or outcome analysis around a certain topic.